 PRP is derived from your own blood.
 One of our doctors or nurses will take a small blood sample in clinic and process it in a centrifuge to separate the plasma, which is full of growth factors and nourishing platelets that help repair the hair follicles.

-If you want to give needling a try, get in touch.
+If you want to find out more about needling for the skin or the scalp, get in touch.
 We offer free consultations so you can be sure it’s the right treatment for you!